robin0800/manjaro-tools/README.md

 ######* Packages-Custom/desktop
-Contains the custom image packages desktop environment packages go here
+Contains the custom image packages desktop environment packages go here this file is joind at build time with shared/Packages-Custom to pull in shared desktop packages

 ######* Packages-Xorg
 Contains the Xorg package repo

-######* Packages-Lng
-Contains the language packages repo

 ######* Packages-Livecd
-Contains packages you only want on livecd but not installed on the target system with installer default files are in shared folder and can be symlinked or defined in a real file
+Contains packages you only want on livecd but not installed on the target system with installer
+default files are in shared folder and can be symlinked or defined in a real file

 ###### optional custom pacman.conf in profile